This article explains the steps to display seconds on the clock on the Top menu bar on an Ubuntu Linux desktop.

 On the clock-show-seconds Dconf settings on the list, toggle the button to the On position to enable.

-To disable it, simply toggle the button back to the Off position.
+To disable it, toggle the button back to the Off position.

 That should do it!

 This post showed you how to show or hide show clock seconds on the top menu bar on Ubuntu Linux.
-If you find any error above or have something to add, please use the comment form below.
+Please use the comment form below if you find any errors above or have something to add.